-Moniaive is a pretty village full of surprises.
-The first is that it should have developed here in the first place, in a beautiful but remote location in the Cairn Valley on the Dalwhat Water, 7 miles west of Thornhill and 15 miles north west of Dumfries.
+Moniaive is a pretty village with a number of surprises.
+The first is that it should have developed here in the first place, in a beautiful but remote location in the Cairn Valley on the Dalwhat Water, 7 miles west of Thornhill and 15 miles north-west of Dumfries.

 The village was established by the Earl of Dumfries in 1636 on the east side of the Dalwhat Water, and it extended west to its current centre in the 1700s.
 It served mainly as a focus for the sparsely populated rural area surrounding it until the mid 1800s, when Moniaive's attractive setting led to its development as an upland resort.

 By 1905 Moniaive was popular enough to support the building of the Cairn Valley Light Railway bringing visitors from Dumfries.
 With supreme bad timing this coincided with the start of the dominance of the internal combustion engine, and competition from coaches and cars led to the ending of passenger services on the railway in the 1940s, and the total closure of the line in 1953.

 The centre of the village is home to roads lined with attractive white cottages and houses, plus hotels such as the George and the Craigdarroch Arms.
 At its heart is the Market Place complete with a mercat cross on a circular base in the roadway.
 Here, too, you find a bus stop that looks as if it might date back to the days of the coaches competing with the light railway.

 At the end of the Market Place is a building with a tall clock tower, which you immediately assume is the tolbooth or town hall.
 This is worth a second look, for the tower turns out to be part of a villa, the Tower House, built in the late 1800s: possibly the most spectacular example of one-upmanship in stone you'll find anywhere.

 It would be difficult to imagine it getting planning permission today, but the effect is intriguing and charming: a folly that adds interest to the village.